-President Putin doesn’t yet have a reputation for interminably long speeches.
+In contrast, President Putin doesn’t yet have a reputation for interminably lengthy speeches.
 Unlike many of his predecessors of course he’s comparatively concise and brief.

-Yet his annual call-in television show went on for nearly five hours this week…4 hours 47 minutes–85 questions answered.
-That’s significantly more than India’s Rahul Gandhi managed after his speech a few weeks ago.
+Yet his annual call-in television show went on for nearly five hours in April 2013…4 hours 47 minutes–85 questions answered.
+Quite an epic.

 Putin’s was not a marathon speech.
 But it was an impressive question and answer session.
 One of the longest we’ve come across.